 Paratha is an insanely popular flatbread in the Indian subcontinent that has become a staple food in other countries’ cuisine.
 The Caribbean and Asian countries like Singapore, Myanmar, Nepal, and Trinidad and Tobago adore the taste of this bread.

 Paratha is an unleavened flatbread made from whole wheat dough.
 It is traditionally cooked with a Tava (a cooking utensil resembling a pan).
 The bread has a thicker body compared to Chapati.

 People often have Paratha for breakfast or eat it as a snack in Tiffin (tea-time meal in India).
 Local people usually stuff mashed and spiced potatoes with lentils (dal) for the bread.
 You can use veggies like radishes, cauliflower, or paneer too.

 Enriching the bread with butter, pickles, yogurt, or chutney will make it tastier.
 You can also roll Paratha and dip it into a cup of tea to enjoy it.

 Place of origin: Bangladesh, India, and Pakistan

-The bread’s thick body is a bit hard, just like a well-baked cookie.
+The bread’s thick crust is a bit hard, just like a well-baked cookie.
 Bakarkhani has its sweetness from sugar and molasses mixed with a touch of saffron.